 Chinched – past tense; Chinch – Verb \`chinch\ to stow, stuff or pack tightly; to be full.

-Happy Hour is served in our bar Tuesday to Saturday evenings from 5:30pm-7:00pm.
+Happy Hour is served in our bar Monday to Saturday evenings from 5:00pm-7:00pm.
 We offer a tapas style menu as well as our Individual Charcuterie Board with your choice of wine or a pint for $18.
 PEI Oysters are $2 each and we offer nightly drink specials.

 The Deli is not only a place for us to proudly showcase our Charcuterie but, also the perfect stage to show off some of the other talented producers we are proud to work with; Five Brothers Cheese, Newfoundland Sea Salt, Wild Mother Provisions, Jewish Deli, Third Place Cocktail Company, Acadian Sturgeon Caviar, Newfoundland Seasonings and East Coast Glow.